7.62×53mmR: Derivative cartridges in Finland

-After World War 2, there were many Finnish military surplus rifles in 7.62×53mmR and captured Russian rifles chambered in 7.62×54mmR available to Finnish sportsmen and subsistence hunters.
+After Finland declared independence in late 1917 with the fall of the Russian Empire, and especially after World War II, there were many Finnish military surplus rifles in 7.62×53mmR and captured Russian rifles chambered in 7.62×54mmR available to Finnish sportsmen and subsistence hunters.
 At one point the Finnish Authorities decided that there were too many wounded and escaped game animals that had not been humanely and quickly taken using the surplus military ammunition.
 Particularly when hunting large game such as moose and bear.
 They then had banned the use of the 7.62×53mmR and 7.62×54mmR for certain game species in certain areas.
-Finnish gunsmiths and cartridge companies[ responded and developed different derivative cartridges by "necking up" or "necking down" the case to accept different diameter or "caliber" (therefore designed for different game) bullets for more humane hunting.
+Finnish gunsmiths and cartridge companies[ responded and developed different derivative cartridges by "necking up" or "necking down" original 7.62 cases then trimming to correct case length specifications for the caliber to accept different diameter or "caliber" (therefore designed for different game) bullets for more humane hunting.
 These newer cartridges included 6.3×53mmR, 7×53mmR, 8.2×53mmR, and 9.3×53mmR.
 These bullet or projectile diameters were, and still are, common calibers for hunting rifles in Europe and much of the rest of the world, and are used in a variety of cartridge cases for different purposes.
 Therefore ammunition components are easily sourced for reloading purposes.
-It's crucial to consult official Finnish hunting regulations and local authorities to determine the specific legality of using the 7.62×53mmR cartridge for hunting in any particular area of Finland.
+It's crucial to consult official Finnish hunting regulations and local authorities to determine the specific legality of using the 7.62×53mmR cartridge for hunting specific game species in any particular area of Finland.